ThePacielloGroup/babel/lang-maintenance.md

 Mention at least one government webpage in another language.
 In order of preference:

-1. A federal government webpage in a language that's more common for this country
+1. A central government webpage in a language that's more common for this country
-1. A federal government webpage in a language that's less common for this country
+1. A central government webpage in a language that's less common for this country
 1. A local government webpage in a language that's less common for this country
 1. "🙅 Government ([LANGUAGE], <code>[LANGUAGE CODE]</code>)": one or two instances.
 This indicates that we couldn't find any suitable page in the other language(s).
 Translate "Government" into the other language(s).